 And you know that…

-- When writing a product review, you’ll concentrate on how its features can bridge the gap between where your customer is now, and where she wants to be
+- When you write a product review, you’ll concentrate on how its features can bridge the gap between where your customer is now, and where she wants to be

-It’s time to create your review.
+It’s time to write your product review.
 Here’s what you’ll do: